python/typing/docs/source/protocols.rst

 :py:class:`Iterable[T] <typing.Iterable>`.

-If a class defines a suitable :py:meth:`__iter__ <object.__iter__>` method, type checkers understand that it implements the iterable protocol and is compatible with :py:class:`Iterable[T] <typing.Iterable>`.
+If a class defines a suitable :py:meth:`__iter__ <object.__iter__>` method, type checkers understand that it implements the :py:term:`iterable` protocol and is compatible with :py:class:`Iterable[T] <typing.Iterable>`.
 For example, ``IntList`` below is iterable, over ``int`` values: